-Region and state capital Hanover at MIPIM 2026
+The Hannover Region and the State Capital of Hannover at MIPIM 2026

 Focus: Innovative solutions for urban development and the economy

-From March 10 to 13, 2026 , the Hannover Region and the State Capital Hannover (LHH) will be presenting themselves at MIPIM in Cannes – the world's leading real estate fair.
-Under the motto "Smart and Innovative Technology Region," they will be showcasing current projects, strategies, and investment opportunities.
-They want to convince international investors, project developers, and municipal partners of the opportunities that Hannover offers as a place to live and do business.
-At the same time, the delegation will use the leading international trade fair to compare itself with other locations and learn from each other.
+From March 10 to 13, 2026 , the Hanover Region and the City of Hanover (LHH) will be showcasing themselves at MIPIM in Cannes—the world’s leading real estate trade fair.
+Under the motto “Smart and Innovative Technology Region,” they will present current projects, strategies, and investment opportunities.
+They aim to convince international investors, project developers, and municipal partners of the opportunities Hannover offers as a business and living environment.
+At the same time, the delegation is using this leading international trade fair to compare itself with other locations and learn from one another.

-Together with its partner city Leipzig, the Rhine-Neckar metropolitan region, the Ruhr metropolitan area, and the city of Duisburg, Hannover is represented in the "German Cities and Regions Pavilion."
-A delegation from politics, administration, and business will inform international investors, project developers, and municipal representatives about the dynamic development of the region—from smart cities and technology-driven start-up scenes to climate-friendly urban planning.
+Together with its sister city Leipzig, the Rhine-Neckar Metropolitan Region, the Ruhr Metropolis, and the city of Duisburg, Hanover is represented in the “German Cities and Regions Pavilion.”
+A delegation comprising representatives from politics, administration, and business will inform international investors, project developers, and municipal representatives about the region’s dynamic development—from smart cities and technology-driven startup scenes to climate-friendly urban planning.

-What topics are important for the region and the state capital Hanover in 2026?
+What topics are important for the region and the state capital of Hanover in 2026?

 The Techfactory as a magnet for investment

-The Hannover region is placing a special focus on the Techfactory – a state-of-the-art start-up center for deep tech innovations, which is to be built at the ONETech Campus in Garbsen in the vicinity of the Leibniz University's mechanical engineering campus there and in Hannover's Nordstadt district, connecting research, start-ups, and established companies.
+The Hanover region is placing a special focus on the Techfactory—a state-of-the-art startup hub for deep-tech innovations set to be established at the ONETech Campus in Garbsen, adjacent to Leibniz University’s mechanical engineering campus there and in Hanover’s Nordstadt district, connecting research, startups, and established companies.

 Mechanical Engineering Campus Garbsen (Leibniz University Hannover):